Mekhala and Kanakhala: Association with Chinnamunda

 The legend of the sisters is associated with Chinnamunda or Sarvabuddhadakini, the severed headed form of the goddess Vajrayogini or her form Vajravarahi.
 The nude self-decapitated goddess, standing in a fighting posture, holds her own severed head in one hand, a knife in another.
 Three jets of blood spurt out of her bleeding neck and are drunk by her severed head and two dakini attendants, Vajravairocani and Vajravarnini.
 The attendants hold a skull and a knife.
-This form is almost identical to the Hindu goddess Chhinnamasta, who is standing on a copulating couple.
+This form is almost identical to the Hindu goddess Chinnamasta, who is standing on a copulating couple.

 Taranatha (1575–1634) in his Historical Works - Kahna pa 'i mam char (a biography of Kanhapa) describes the life of some of his disciples including Mekhala and Kanakhala.
 The sisters lived in south of Maharashtra.
-When Mekhala and Kanakhala when 10 and 8 years old respectively, they were betrothed to young Brahmin boys, however were not married to them after they reached puberty and finally their marriages broke.
+When Mekhala and Kanakhala were 10 and 8 years old respectively, they were betrothed to young Brahmin boys, however were not married to them after they reached puberty and finally their marriages broke.
 Their neighbours gossiped about the same.

 The sisters surrendered to Kanhapa, who had arrived in the region then.
 Kanhapa considered them fit disciples and trained them.
 They remained with his entourage for a few days.
 Kanhapa taught them the sadhana of Vajravarahi and sent them to a forest to practise in solitude.
 They attained many siddhis.

 Once, they encountered yogi disciples of Gorakhnath, who mocked them as disciples of Kanhapa and asked them to show a magic trick.
 The sisters with their powers moved the house of Gorakhnath's disciples to an arid desert from the picturesque setting it was at previously.
 Repentant, the yogis begged for forgiveness; the sisters relented and restored their dwelling to its former location.

 After 12 years, the sisters sought to meet their guru.
 They found Kanhapa in Bengal, however the guru failed to recollect his meeting with them.
 Upon his request, the sisters drew swords of wisdom from their mouths and severed their heads and offered them to Kanhapa.
 The headless sisters danced rising upward in the sky and disappeared in a rainbow light.

 The self-decapitation of Mekhala and Kanakhala started a dangerous trend of self-decapitation by dakinis.
 Ultimately, the goddess Vajravārāhī herself appeared in this form as Chinnamunda and danced with the dakinis to stop further head-chopping.